emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    an extension of the Helmholtz model that describes the distribution of ions as a function of distance from the electrode surface to the bulk of the electroylte
+Comment:
+   this model fails for highly charged double layers

 .. raw:: html